webgme/tutorials/_session6_auth/README.md

 openssl rsa -in token_keys/private_key -pubout > token_keys/public_key
 ```

+N.B.
+The token encoder/decoder is very sensitive to the format of the keys.
+That includes the line breaks as well.
+Make sure that both keys have the same linebreaks `CRLF` or `LF`.

 ### 2. Enabling auth
 With our new keys generated we can safely turn on the authorization.
 (For the purpose of ease the keys are checked in to this repository; for an actual deployment, the keys should NOT be checked in to any repo).
 Make sure to import the `path` module in your config file if you haven't already done so; (`FSM/config/config.default.js`) contains the final setup.